 This coming Sunday, two days from now, will be two months since we picked up our sons from the baby home in Volgograd, Russia.
 Nick was 14 months old and Ben was 15.5 months old.
 They are now approximately 16 months and 17.5 months old, respectively.
 It is amazing at how much they have changed in just two months.

-Here is Ben on our first visit to Volgograd in November of 2006.
-He was 13.5 months old in this picture.
+Our first visit to Volgograd, l1/2006.
+Ben was 13.5 months old in this picture.

 Sometimes they are pretty good about sharing and they enjoy playing together or near each other.

-...sometimes not:).
+...sometimes not so much:).
 Actually, times like this are pretty rare, for now anyway.
 This type of behavior is more likely to happen when they are playing very close to each other and they accidentally fall into or onto each other and/or they are wanting to play with the same toy.
 They normally stop before I have to intervene but sometimes I have to firmly tell them to stop.
 Nick tends to enjoy sitting on or rolling on top of Ben and Ben doesn't care for that too much.